pussinbootsccc/CGVisualize/README.md

 CGVisualize
 ===========
-Visualize the knowledge concept graph (based on Wikipedia concepts) for the courses in MIT, Princeton and Caltech
+Visualize the knowledge concept graph (based on Wikipedia concepts) for the courses in MIT, Princeton and Caltech.
+The R package `igrah` is required.

 ##Author
 Yujie Cha